aakashns/jshtml/README.md

 # `jshtml` - Clean and Performant HTML in Pure JavaScript

-`jshtml` is a lightweight library for writing HTML using pure JavaScript arrays.
+`jshtml` is a lightweight library for writing clean and performant HTML using pure JavaScript.
 It provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation or build tools.
 Write components naturally using JavaScript functions and arrays, then render them to spec-compliant HTML strings or serializable JSON.